 2. Mari Lwyd (Grey Mary): This custom derives from South Wales and involves a horse’s skull covered in a white sheet, decorated with colourful ribbons.
 A person hidden underneath the sheet would make the jaw snap.
 A group of people then led the horse from house to house in the local community.
 At each door they performed poetry, competing with the occupants, to perform the best verses.
 When they were eventually allowed to enter the home, they chased everyone by snapping the horse's jaws.

 A stay at Penrhos this Christmas is destined to make everyone in the family happy.
 Wales has its own Christmas traditions, dating back centuries, which makes this wild corner of the world full of adventure and magic.
-Come along and play a part in the festivities at Penrhos, you won’t be disappointed.
+Come along and play a part in the festivities with a stay at a high-quality caravan at Penrhos Park, you won’t be disappointed.